Nemotron ColEmbed V2: Top-Performing Late Interaction Embedding Models for Visual Document Retrieval: Nemotron ColEmbed V2: a Family of Multimodal Late Interaction Models for Visual Document Retrieval

 \subsubsection{Cross-lingual Translation}

 There has been growing interest from the community in multi-lingual and cross-lingual retrieval, the latter for cases where the query and corpus languages are different.
 This is particularly challenging for visual document retrieval, as document pages are represented as images to the model.
-Vidore V3 exemplifies this interest, as the corpus of PDF documents is in English or French and queries are translated into six languages.
+Vidore V3 exemplifies this interest, as the corpus of PDF documents is in English or French, and queries are translated into six languages: English, French, Spanish, German, Italian, and Portuguese.

-To enable Nemotron ColEmbed V2 models supporting cross-lingual retrieval, we have augmented our training data by using \emph{Qwen3-235B-A22} model to translate sampled queries from each discovered cluster into other languages.
+To enable Nemotron ColEmbed V2 models to support cross-lingual retrieval, we have augmented our training data using \emph{Qwen3-235B-A22} model to translate sampled queries from each discovered cluster into other languages.